qgis/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

 shortcomings with this approach in that it adds an unknowable dependency – will the end-user have the software required to execute the action on their system?
-As you've seen, they don't necessarily even have the same kind of base command for the same kind of action, if you don't know which OS they'll be using.
+As you've seen, they don't necessarily even have the same kind of base command for the same kind of action, if you don't know which OS they will be using.
 With some OS versions, the above commands to open the browser might not work at all.
 This could be an insurmountable problem.